What Changes Are in Store for Mortgages in Spain in 2026?

 How can I improve my chances of mortgage approval in Spain?

-Keep your debt low, document income clearly, maintain stable bank statements, and aim to keep the mortgage payment around 30% (or less) of household income.
+Keep debt low, document income clearly, maintain stable bank statements, and aim to keep the mortgage payment around 30% (or less) of household income.
 A larger deposit also improves affordability metrics and lender confidence.

 Related resources